miayam/miayam/README.md

 ugly, brutal, a dead simple site, a sore to the eyes, but having no more than is really needed.

-This project also includes a starter pack to up and run with [`Eleventy`](https://www.11ty.dev/).
+This project also includes a starter pack to build a blog site with [`Eleventy`](https://www.11ty.dev/).
 Look into [`init`](https://github.com/miayam/miayam/tree/init) branch.